Job Prospects... At a glance

 *Growth projections are for the broader category “Miscellaneous Technicians and Trades Workers”.

 The number of boat builders and designers in employment declined strongly from 2006 to 2013 due to weakness in the sector following the Global Financial Crisis.
-However, subsequent employment has increased and should continue to increase out to 2025.
+Subsequently, employment has increased and should continue to increase out to 2028.

 Most of the employment is for boat builders.
 Boat designers comprise only about 6% of employment numbers.
 Opportunities for designers are there but it is a more specialist area requiring more experience and expertise.